- Developers

 Read more about their comparison in “Proof of Work vs Proof of Stake Comparison”.

-This is unlike POW, where miners may not own any Ether at all.
+This is unlike POW, where miners may not own any Ether.
 The amount of stake and the duration of it determines the priority a Stakeholder gets.

-The PoS algorithm has its share of drawbacks though.
+However, the PoS algorithm has its share of drawbacks.
 Assume a malicious stakeholder stakes plenty of Ether for a long period.

 The stakeholder gets the job of transaction validation and manipulates transactions of very high value.
 Despite the initial investments, the stakeholder will make a significant profit.